joshwh11/pi_project/README.md

 8. Set up AppDynamics policy and action.

 9. To update the LED pins, the RPi will be continuously running the checkHealth.py application as AppDynamics updates the syntheticHealth.txt file via policy triggers.
-On your RPi, navigate to pi_project on your RPi and run checkHealth.py via
+On your RPi, navigate to pi_project and run checkHealth.py via

    ```python3 checkHealth.py```